German actress Maria Paudler (1903-1990) was a popular star of the late silent cinema. She also played the leading role in the first German TV-film.

 Harry Liedtke

-From 1925 on she appeared in her first films like Der Jüngling aus der Konfektion/The Lad From Manufacture (Richard Löwenbein, 1926) with Curt Bois, Madame wünscht keine Kinder/Madame Doesn't Want Children (Alexander Korda, 1926) with Harry Liedtke, Der Veilchenfresser/The Violet Eater (Friedrich Zelnik/Frederic Zelnik, 1926) starring Lil Dagover.
+From 1925 on, she appeared in her first films, such as Der Jüngling aus der Konfektion / The Lad From Manufacture (Richard Löwenbein, 1926) with Curt Bois, Madame wünscht keine Kinder / Madame Doesn't Want Children (Alexander Korda, 1926) with Harry Liedtke, and Der Veilchenfresser / The Violet Eater (Friedrich Zelnik/Frederic Zelnik, 1926) starring Lil Dagover.

-Maria Paudler was married with the actor Georg Czimag.
-After the separation she was engaged with her frequent co-star Harry Liedtke.
+Maria Paudler was married to the actor Georg Czimag.
+After the separation, she was engaged to her frequent co-star Harry Liedtke.

 German postcard by Ross-Verlag, no. 3122/2, 1928-1929.
 Photo: Aafa Film.